 The Whitehall police responded to these and other calls recently.

-· Police responded to a domestic call in the 100 block of Johnson Court.
+· Officers responded to a report of a motor vehicle crash in the 1100 block of Lehigh Avenue.

 The Eastern Pennsylvania Down syndrome Center will host the 14th annual Lehigh Valley Buddy Walk and Family Fun Day 2-6 p.m.
 Sept.
 28 at Valley Preferred Cycling Center and Rodale Park, Breinigsville.